You at 33 weeks pregnant

-Rest whenever you can, and accept help whenever people offer it.
+Rest whenever you can, and ask for or accept help whenever people offer it.

 Signs of labour

-Here are some signs of labour, which might start soon:
+Here are signs that labour might start soon:

-- more pressure as your baby’s head shifts lower in your uterus and into the pelvis
+- more pressure in your pelvis as your baby’s head shifts lower in your uterus and into the pelvis

 - more Braxton Hicks contractions